+This Certification Report only applies to the version of the product as indicated.
 The confirmed assurance package is only valid on the condition that

-- all stipulations regarding generation, configuration and operation, as given in the following report, are observed, - the product is operated in the environment described, where specified in the following report.
+- all stipulations regarding generation, configuration and operation, as given in the following report, are observed, - the product is operated in the environment described, where specified in the following report and in the Security Target.